Fahim-gif/Practice_C-/README.md

-# Practice_C++
+Practice_C++

-***If you don't know anything about codeing and C++ language then you should take someone's help who do know about it***

-This is my CPP practice zone where I use to push my learned code.
-Here [tut(number).cpp] is the learning files.
-Here most of the code are comment out by this symbol "//" anyone can remove it and use them to learn what the code is about but make sure to comment out other code part.
+Note: If you are new to coding or the C++ language, it's recommended to seek help from someone who has experience with it.

+This repository is my C++ practice zone, where I push the code I learn.
+The files are named in the format tut(number).cpp, representing different tutorial codes.

+Most of the code is commented out using //.
+You can uncomment specific parts to experiment and understand how the code works.
+However, ensure that you comment out other sections as needed to avoid conflicts while running the code.

+Feel free to explore and practice!